Author: Timo Laitinen

 5.8.
 How to Create Arrays?

-The instance attribute can also be used for creating arrays.
+attribute can also be used for creating arrays.
 However, the JIC Element type 'array' provides a much more efficient way to both create and populate arrays.
 See Type array.

 <array xmlns="http://www.jicengine.org/jic/2.1" class="java.lang.String[]" instance="new java.lang.String[size]">